Juan Carlos Sánchez Montes de Oca

 Juan Carlos "Cocoli" Sánchez Montes de Oca (born 4 March 1964) is a Peruvian economist and politician.
-A member of the Peruvian Aprista Party (APRA), he is currently a candidate for the party's presidential nomination at the upcoming 2025 presidential primary for the 2026 general election.
-He previously ran for the party's presidential nomination in 2020, losing to Nidia Vílchez.
+A member of the Peruvian Aprista Party (APRA), he ran for the party's presidential nomination in 2020, losing to Nidia Vílchez.
+He ran for a second time for the nomination for the 2026 general election, placing fifth in the primary election by attaining 2.6% of the members’ vote, losing to newcomer Enrique Valderrama.

 An economics graduate from the Universidad Nacional Federico Villarreal, Sánchez served in variety of roles during his university years as a member of the Juventud Aprista Peruana, his party's youth wing.
 He unsuccessfully ran for a seat in the Congress of the Republic in the 2016 general election, representing APRA within the Popular Alliance coalition's Lima Metropolitan Area list.